vuikit/vuikit/README.md

 A responsive [Vue](https://vuejs.org/) UI library for web site interfaces based on the [UIkit](https://getuikit.com/) framework.

+> If you are enjoying Vuikit and want to support the project consider making a small [donation](https://www.paypal.me/MiljanAleksic).
+It means a lot :)

+# Getting Started

 ```vue
 <script>
 import Vue from 'vue'